AkatsukiLabs/DojoByExample/client/pages/deployments/torii.md

 1. Verify your world address is correct
 2. Check that transactions are being sent to the world
 3. Review Torii logs using `slot d logs torii`

+### Issue: Configuration file not found
+**Solution**:
+1. Ensure `torii-config.toml` is in the correct directory
+2. Verify the file path in the deployment command
+3. Check file permissions

 ## Version Management